Furyloxx/Hypixel-Skyblock-Remake/README.md

 **Contributors:**
 - NorySight, Hamza, Dumbo, Epic portal & Furyloxx.

+I dont give a shit on however you use it, do whatever you want with it.

 This core is designed for Hypixel Skyblock enthusiasts, featuring a variety of items and functionalities to enhance your gameplay experience.

 ## Features